HarryRoldan/harryroldan.github.io/README.md

 A few things to look at as well is the ***> and >>*** symbols while creating directories and files.
 So let me get to it!
 The **>** when in use creates and overwrites whatever file or directory you the user are writing to.  **BUT** the **>>** adds more content to whatever directory or file that you are writing to.
 A user must be careful while using these outputs!
 I would say thank you for coming to my Linux Talks, but I have more!

+Now I'm going to make a directory using the ***mkdir*** command.
+In the example beolow I am creating a directory with the command and syntax ***mkdir testdir*** after creating something I was taught to always check your work, which is very good advice.
+So in the example below it shows just that.